 Do Sugar Gliders Need A Friend

 Sugar gliders have a strong need for socialization and bonding, which is a vital part of their behavioral needs.
 They communicate with each other through sounds, scents, and body language.
 Through social grooming, they reinforce social bonds, maintain hygiene, and show affection towards one another.
 Without a companion, sugar gliders may become lonely, stressed, and even depressed.

-See also Sugar Glider Tail
+See also Where To Get Sugar Glider Merchandise

+Do Sugar Gliders Need A Friend